INTO-CPS-Association/plant-controller/docs/pt/green_house_1/PARTS.md

 # Parts for Physical Twin

-This physical twin has three plants.
+This physical twin has three large plants.

 ## Summary of Parts